When

 How It Works

-• In your interface, "When" appears to be a starting point where users can select different trigger cards.
-Each card specifies conditions under which subsequent actions (defined in another section of the workflow configuration, likely labeled "Action") will be executed.
+In your interface, "When" appears to be a starting point where users can select different trigger cards.
+Each card specifies conditions under which subsequent actions (defined in "And" section) will be executed.

 Document Type Condition Cards

-• The cards displayed in the screenshot are variations of "Document Type" conditions, which are used to trigger workflows based on the type of document being processed.
+The cards with the document icon displayed in the screenshot are variations of "Document Type" conditions, which are used to trigger workflows based on the type of document being processed.
 Here’s a breakdown of each type of condition card shown:

 In practice, these trigger cards are crucial for automating processes like approvals, notifications, or any procedure that depends on the type of document being handled.
 For example, if a document type "is" an "Invoice," and it matches the conditions set in the "When" card, the workflow might automatically route the document for payment processing.